 • Use antivirus protection.
 All of your internet-connected devices should have antivirus protection like McAfee Total Protection.
 Set it to update automatically to keep your coverage current.

 • Don’t email information.
 Banks and credit card companies won’t email you for personal data.
-If you want to confirm information with a financial institution, contact them directly with the information on their website, such as with a phone number.
+If you want to confirm information with a financial institution, contact them directly with the information on their website, such as a phone number.

 • Watch your social media posts.
 Be careful about what you post on social media.
 Those quizzes where you mention life details, such as your pet’s name, school mascots, and so on, can provide hackers with a wealth of information.
 Make sure only friends can view your posts.